Chart Color Schemes

 Heathridge is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Heathridge's dwelling structures, as per the latest Census, consisted of 92.0% houses and 8.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 88.7% houses and 11.3% other dwellings.
+Heathridge's dwelling structure, as per the latest Census, consisted of 92.0% houses and 8.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's figures of 88.7% houses and 11.3% other dwellings.
 Home ownership in Heathridge stood at 26.0%, with mortgaged dwellings at 50.0% and rented ones at 24.0%.
-The median monthly mortgage repayment was $1,734, lower than Perth metro's $2,080.
-The median weekly rent figure in Heathridge was $370, compared to Perth metro's $400.
-Nationally, Heathridge's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,734, below Perth metro's average of $2,080.
+The median weekly rent in Heathridge was $370, compared to Perth metro's $400.
+Nationally, Heathridge's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing